aryelgois/Medools/README.md

 They are loaded on demand, so you don't need to worry about loading lots of foreigns just because you want a single column from the model.

-> :warning: Warning: Be careful not to configure a circular foreign constrain.
+> :warning: Warning: Be careful not to configure a circular foreign constraint.
 > When serializing a model, it can fail because of recursion.